raguramsiva/Logic-Problems/README.md

 # LogicProblems
 A repository of solutions to problems in Mathematical Logic (Model Theory and Proof Theory), Set Theory, and Modal Logic.

-These subjects are broadly spread across Mathematics, Theoretical Computer Science and Philosophy.
+These subjects are broadly spread across Mathematics, Theoretical Computer Science, and Philosophy.
 However, they are intimately connected subjects historically.

-Collectively, this repoisitory contains hundreds of pages worth of logic problems intended to be used for reference purposes.
+Collectively, this repository contains hundreds of pages worth of logic problems intended to be used for reference purposes.

 # Textbook Sources